cizordj/molotov/README.md

 Create a bootable media from a Windows® 10 iso image.

 The Molotov project aims to make it easy to create a bootable flash drive for Windows 10 installation.
 The script contained in this repository is just a backend and it works.
-Sooner or later we'll create a graphical interface with GTK.

-Now I am pleased to announce that both BIOS and UEFI boot are supported.
+Check the website for useless information: [https://cizordj.github.io/molotov/](https://cizordj.github.io/molotov/)

 ## How to install